pinyotae/vidcap_pacer/README.md

 ## How does it Work?
 VidCap Pacer creates two threads: one for frame grabbing and another for I/O. Frames are grabbed and initially stored in a circular buffer by the frame grabbing thread.
 Then, the I/O thread will read frames in the buffer and write each frame to storage in a PNG format.
 Both threads use mutex to safely handle the buffer.
 The frame grabbing thread checks itself against the ideal time before issuing the cap.grab() command.
 If it is too early the thread will sleep to wait without much CPU utilization.
 Then, it resumes milliseconds before the ideal frame grabbing time and wait for the ideal time by loop spinning.
 This part is CPU intensive, but it makes timing much more accurate because a thread scheduling may not wake the thread up in time if we do not prepare some time for possible delay.

-The image is stored with lossless compression because VidCap Pacer is aimed at creating a high quality scientific dataset.
+The image is stored with lossless compression because VidCap Pacer is aimed at creating a high quality scientific dataset where biosignals may be interfered with other signals.
+(We do not allow other formats as of now, but it is planned.)
 Frames are initially stored in separate files, and the user can set the program to combine these files and create a single video when it wraps up the processing.

 ## Challenge and Limitations
 Although we pace frame arrival as ideally as possible, there is much challenge that prevent us from eliminating the issue in most devices.
 This includes